CACH LLC Is Suing Me in Illinois — What Do I Do?

 You count the thirty days starting the day after service.
 Weekends count.
 If the thirtieth day falls on a weekend or court holiday, the deadline rolls to the next business day.
 "Served" in Illinois generally means a sheriff or licensed process server personally handed you the papers, or — under certain conditions — left them with someone of suitable age at your home or workplace.
 Check the affidavit of service filed with the court if you are unsure how service was made.

-If you miss the thirty-day deadline, the plaintiff will move for default judgment.
-Illinois courts can vacate a default for good cause shown under 735 ILCS 5/2-1301(e) within thirty days of judgment, but you must file a motion, you must show good cause and a meritorious defense, and the court has discretion.
+If you miss the thirty-day deadline, the plaintiff may move for default judgment.
+Illinois courts can vacate a default for good cause shown under 735 ILCS 5/2-1301(e) within thirty days of judgment, but you must file a motion, show good cause and a meritorious defense, and the court has discretion.
 After thirty days, vacating becomes much harder under § 2-1401.

-The single most important step is to mark your deadline on your calendar — thirty days from the day after service — and treat that date as the most important date on your schedule until your Answer is filed.
-In a CACH case, the defenses depending on the bankruptcy chain-of-title gap are only available if you actually answer.
+The most important step is to mark your deadline on your calendar — thirty days from the day after service — and treat that date as urgent until your Answer is filed.
+In a CACH case, chain-of-title issues tied to the bankruptcy are usually preserved by actually answering.

 Does CACH LLC Actually Own My Debt?
 (And What the SquareTwo Bankruptcy Means)

-Illinois has one of the strongest debt-buyer pleading rules in the country, and it interacts with the SquareTwo bankruptcy in a way that is uniquely defendant-favorable.
-Illinois Supreme Court Rule 280, adopted in 2022, fundamentally changed what a debt buyer must show on the face of its complaint.
+Illinois has a detailed debt-buyer pleading rule, and it interacts with the SquareTwo bankruptcy in a way that can matter for CACH cases.
+Illinois Supreme Court Rule 280 requires specific debt-collection disclosures on the face of the complaint.

-Under Rule 280.2, a debt-buyer complaint in Illinois must disclose: the name of the original creditor; the original account number; the date and amount of the charge-off balance; every assignment date in the chain of title; and an itemization of any post-charge-off interest and fees.
-The complaint must also attach the underlying account documentation.
-If any required disclosure is missing or defective, Rule 280.4 supports dismissal with leave to amend.
+Under Rule 280.2, a debt-buyer complaint in Illinois must disclose information such as the original creditor, account identifier, charge-off balance, assignment dates, and itemization of post-charge-off interest and fees.
+If required disclosures are missing or defective, Rule 280.4 may support dismissal with leave to amend.

-In a CACH case, the chain-of-title disclosure has to bridge the bankruptcy.
-The plaintiff must plead each transfer: original creditor → CACH LLC → SquareTwo bankruptcy estate → current owner (if applicable).
+In a CACH case, the chain-of-title disclosure may need to address the bankruptcy.
+The plaintiff may need to identify transfers such as original creditor → CACH LLC → SquareTwo bankruptcy estate → current owner, if that is the claimed chain.
 Each link needs a date and a documented basis.
-This is where CACH complaints regularly fail.
-The 2017 Chapter 11 plan involved asset sales and transfers approved by the bankruptcy court.
-To plead those transfers under Rule 280, the plaintiff must reference the bankruptcy court sale orders and the schedules identifying the specific accounts transferred — and most do not.
+The 2017 Chapter 11 plan involved asset sales and transfers approved by the bankruptcy court, so sale orders and schedules may matter if the plaintiff relies on those transfers.

 Is My Debt Too Old to Collect?
 (Statute of Limitations)